Pyramid Of Giza

 Great Pyramid of Giza

-How Was the Great Pyramid of Khufu Built?
+How was the Great Pyramid of Khufu built?

 The Great Pyramid of Giza was built using over 2.3 million blocks of stone, some of which weighed more than 80 tons.
 Khufu’s pyramid was constructed of limestone and granite which was often quarried at Giza.
 However, as detailed in a 4,500-year-old papyrus by a supervisor called Merer, some stones were transported by boat from far away sites like Tura and Aswan.